Mounjaro Injections

 ---|---|

-Yes, if you are taking Ozempic for diabetes 2, it is safe to switch to Mounjaro for weight loss as long as you follow the instructions of your doctor.
+Yes, if you are taking Ozempic for type 2 diabetes, it is safe to switch to Mounjaro as long as you follow the instructions of your doctor.

 Your doctor should ensure you follow certain guidelines that make sure your previous medication is out of your system before you begin taking a new one.